Introduction#

 Mitigate likely Malicious Payloads#

-Every HTTP request with a payload receives a WAF Attack Score, indicating the likelihood of containing something malicious related to SQLi, XSS, or RCE attacks.
+Every HTTP/S request receives a WAF Attack Score (WAF ML), indicating the likelihood of containing something malicious related to SQLi, XSS, or RCE attacks.
+This should be used to complement existing security rules and serve as an additional signal to help mitigate potential attacks.

 Reference: WAF attack score.